eric-wang135/TrustEMG/doc/Readme.md

-This part includes implementation details of all comparison methods, including signal-processing based and NN-based methods.
+This part includes implementation details of all comparison methods, including signal-processing-based and NN-based methods.